StudioFuel/wp-paginate/readme.txt

 *Implement*

 For posts pagination:
 1) Open the theme files where you'd like pagination to be used.
-Usually this is the index.php, archive.php and search.php files.
+Usually this is the `loop.php` file.
+For older version of WordPress, you may need to update the `index.php`, `archive.php` and `search.php` files.

 2) Replace your existing `previous_posts_link()` and `next_posts_link()` code block with the following: